Susendramusani/CHATBOT-FOR-MENTAL-HEALTH-SUPPORT-/README.md

 ## Overview

-This repository contains the implementation and analysis of three chatbot architectures—**Rule-Based**, **Retrieval-Based**, and **Generative Models**—designed to provide mental health support.
+This repository contains the implementation and analysis of three chatbot architectures:**Rule-Based**, **Retrieval-Based**, and **Generative Models**—designed to provide mental health support.
 These models are trained on a dataset of mental health FAQs and evaluated using various quantitative and qualitative metrics to determine their effectiveness, flexibility, and suitability for real-world applications.

 ---